shashiongithub/Split-and-Rephrase/README.md

 ## Split and Rephrase Models

-Our models uses codes from [Multiple Source NMT Toolkit, Zoph_RNN](https://github.com/isi-nlp/Zoph_RNN) and our [Hybrid Sentence Simplification System](https://github.com/shashiongithub/Sentence-Simplification-ACL14).
+Our models use codes from [Multiple Source NMT Toolkit, Zoph_RNN](https://github.com/isi-nlp/Zoph_RNN) and our [Hybrid Sentence Simplification System](https://github.com/shashiongithub/Sentence-Simplification-ACL14).
 To